What is Gambling Disorder?

 - Personality traits.
 Studies have found a connection between gambling addiction and certain broad personality traits.
-Associated traits include competitiveness, impulsivity, restlessness, and a tendency toward boredom.
+Associated characteristics include competitiveness, impulsivity, restlessness, and a tendency toward boredom.

 - Medications.
-Certain medications that stimulate the action of the brain chemical dopamine can cause compulsive gambling and other compulsive behaviors.
+Certain medications that stimulate brain chemical dopamine can cause compulsive gambling and other compulsive behaviors.
 These drugs, most notably levodopa, are often used to treat Parkinson’s disease and other brain disorders.

 Is Gambling Disorder Hereditary?

-Research has not yet discovered a specific gene that appears to be associated gambling disorder.
-It is likely that gambling addiction arises from a combination of factors, including genetics and environment.
+Research has not yet discovered a specific gene that appears to be associated with gambling disorder.
+Gambling addiction likely arises from a combination of factors, including genetics and the environment.